micropython/micropython/docs/library/esp.rst

     If the ``address`` parameter is provided, sets the address to its value.
 If the function is called wihout parameters, returns the current address.

-.. function:: getaddrinfo((hostname, port, lambda))

-    Initiate resolving of the given hostname.

-    When the hostname is resolved, the provided ``lambda`` callback will be called with two arguments, first being the hostname being resolved, second a tuple with information about that hostname.

 .. function:: wifi_mode([mode])

     Get or set the wireless network operating mode.